 Don’t worry, you do not have to fully declutter your closet every week.
 However, you should fold, put away, or hang up any clothes that are lying around or lingering in a basket.
 Set aside any items that you’ve noticed you no longer want or need; these can be donated once you accumulate a bagful.

 For most people, a quick bedroom declutter will go hand in hand with tidying up the closet.
 After you put your clothes away, walk around the room and check for things like books or drinking glasses that you may have brought into your bedroom and forgotten to put back where they belong.
 Clear off surfaces, such as dressers, vanities, or desks, and then make your bed.
 (If you want to really cut the clutter in your bedroom, get rid of those decorative pillows now!)Continue to 5 of 8 below.

 05 of 08

 This one is simple: Don’t let your trash or recycling pile up in your house for more than a week.
 In addition to your kitchen trash bins, do a sweep of wastepaper baskets in each room as well.
 If you tend to forget to take the garbage out, leave it in front of the door so you can’t miss it next time you head outside.

 The entryway to your home is one common area where stuff is often allowed to pile up.
 Prevent the pile of shoes, coats, bags, etc., from growing too large by regularly returning everything to its proper place.

-You only intend to put your mail on the coffee table for a minute, but you get distracted and leave it there all day.
-And the next day.
-And the day after that.
-The same goes for your gloves, your knitting, the list goes on.
+You only intend to put your mail on the coffee table for a minute, but you get distracted and leave it there all day—and the next day and the day after that.
+The same goes for your gloves, your knitting, and the list goes on.
 Keep the coffee table from becoming a dumping ground by giving it a weekly decluttering.